kbieniasz/stravaAPI/README.md

-## Copy from https://github.com/groundnuty/io-lab-docker-ci-public because of problems with travis
+## Copy from https://github.com/groundnuty/io-lab-docker-ci-public because of personal problems with travis

-#problem with lowercase
+#problem with lowercase one again

 # Docker and Travis Example